Squishmeist/SnakeGame/README.md

 ```
 1. unzip the project folder
 2. load IntelliJ and open the Project
-3. at the top select File -> Project Structure -> SDks
+3. at the top select File -> Project Structure -> Project -> SDk
 4. locate your javafx-sdk-19 directory and select this
-5. open the Main class and click the run button on the top right
+5. at the right click the maven tab
+6. in this tab COMP2013-Courswork -> Plugins -> javafx -> javafx:run
+7. this will run the game!
 ```

 ## How to use the project